ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 it's always possible to replace one by the other, like in a completely neutral refactoring.
 Values of type `result` and `Either.t` can be translated back and forth, and appling both translations one after the other, in any order, returns to the starting value.
-Nethertheless, this doesn't mean `result` should be used in place of `Either.t`, or vice versa.
+Nevertheless, this doesn't mean `result` should be used in place of `Either.t`, or vice versa.
 Naming things matters, as punned by Phil Karlton's famous quote: